VMT-max/Alaghrouch/README.md

 I'm a Software Developer  with over 3 years of experience in programming web-based, software, and other technologies.
 Since early 2020 I started to code, it has become a passion of mine.
 I love to explore new technologies, constantly learn, and help contribute to open-source projects.

-Skills: JavaSwing / JavaFX /JavaME for mobile / JSP / JSF / JS / HTML / CSS
+Skills: JavaSwing / JavaFX /JavaME for mobile / JSP / JSF / JSTL /  JS / HTML / CSS